ding-ma/dodgebot/data-mining/readme.md

 * BRONZE
 * IRON

-\* since CHALLENGER, GRANDMASTER, AND MASTER tier represents less than 1% of the player base, we will group them together for this project and name it to `.env.master`
+\* since CHALLENGER, GRANDMASTER, AND MASTER tier represents less than 1% of the player base.
+We will deal with them later.

 ## Possible Regions
 To change the region, edit the `docker-compose.yml`